Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 8 - Keeping Your Computer Healthy/Chapter8-Keeping_Your_Computer_Healthy.md

+---
-## Chapter 8: Keeping Your Computer Healthy
+# Chapter 8: Keeping Your Computer Healthy

-**Based on Your Tune-up Procedures**
+## Based on Your Tune-up Procedures
+---

 > "$100 Labor - The computer was in need of much needed cleaning and updating...
 CCleaner removed over 3.5GB's of junk data from the computer." - From our professional service records.

-This isn't just about speed - it's about preventing the disasters that cost hundreds in repairs.
-Regular maintenance is the difference between a computer that serves you for years and one that fails when you need it most.
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **The Routine Care That Prevents Disasters**.

 ### What You'll Learn in This Chapter: